Bayern beat Hanover to slash Dortmund's lead

-BERLIN Bayern Munich edged past Hanover 96 2-1 on Saturday to cut Borussia Dortmund's lead to two points at the top of the Bundesliga.
+BERLIN Bayern Munich edged past Hanover 96 2-1 on Saturday to cut Borussia Dortmund's lead to two points at the top of the Bundesliga as the Bavarians chase a treble of titles.

 Toni Kroos and Mario Gomez gave the hosts a two-goal cushion before Didier Konan's 74th-minute bicycle kick sparked late drama on a rainy day in Munich.